-As suggested above, a variety of factors, notably including Ginnie Mae's various organizational constraints, success of the FHLB's MPF program, and the increased participation of the GSEs in the FHA/VA market via Fannie Mae's Fannie Mae-I program, have contributed to the loss of Ginnie Mae market share.
-Ginnie Mae had 93.4-percent market share of FHA and VA mortgage securitizations at the beginning of 2000, a figure close to the historical average.24 However, by the end of the first quarter 2000, Ginnie Mae's market share had fallen to 84.7 percent.25 As a result of these and other factors, Ginnie Mae's market share of securitized FHA/VA loans fell to its lowest point of 74 percent by the end of the second quarter.26
+As suggested above, various factors, notably, Ginnie Mae's various organizational constraints, success of the FHLB MPF program, and the increased participation of GSEs in the FHA/VA market via Fannie Mae's Fannie Mae-I program, have contributed to the loss of Ginnie Mae's market share.
+Ginnie Mae had a 93.4-percent market share of FHA and VA mortgage securitizations at the beginning of 2000, a figure close to the historical average.
+However, by the end of the first quarter of 2000, Ginnie Mae's market share had fallen to 84.7 percent.
+As a result of these and other factors, Ginnie Mae's market share of securitized FHA/VA loans fell to its lowest point of 74 percent by the end of the second quarter (Inside MBS & ABS, August 11, 2000).

-An important source of pricing disadvantage for Ginnie Mae is its lack of portfolio capability.
-A Ginnie Mae portfolio investment program might provide for a wider variety of product parameters (expand the Ginnie I or Ginnie II pooling requirements).
+As suggested above, an important source of pricing disadvantage for Ginnie Mae is its lack of portfolio capability.
+A Ginnie Mae portfolio investment program might provide for a wider variety of product parameters (expanding the Ginnie I or Ginnie II pooling requirements).
 Additionally, Ginnie Mae's market participation as an investor would likely provide greater confidence to dealers and investors in its MBS programs.
-Ginnie Mae's competitive position is further hampered due to constraints on program flexibility including an inability to vary the guarantee fee structure in response to market conditions or to provide preferential treatment to significant (large) customers.
-Similar portfolio investment activities undertaken by Freddie Mac and Fannie Mae and more recently by the FHLB demonstrate the importance of these activities to the pricing and liquidity of their secondary market securities.
+Ginnie Mae's competitive position is further hampered by constraints on program flexibility, including an inability to vary the guarantee fee structure in response to market conditions or to provide preferential treatment to significant (large) customers.
+Similar portfolio investment activities undertaken by Freddie Mac and Fannie Mae and more recently by FHLB demonstrate the importance of these activities to the pricing and liquidity of their secondary market securities.

-For example, a review of yield spreads between the current coupon Ginnie Mae and Fannie Mae and Freddie Mac MBS from March 29, 1999, through March 22, 2000, illustrates the fact that despite the lower credit quality of the GSEs' guarantee, conventional MBS had higher prices and lower yields than Ginnie Mae MBS.
-From the beginning of this period through mid-March 2000, Ginnie Mae MBS yields were higher than the GSEs, by nearly 10 basis points.
+For example, a review of yield spreads between the current coupon Ginnie Mae and Fannie Mae and Freddie Mac MBS from March 29, 1999, through March 22, 2000, illustrates that despite the lower credit quality of the GSE guarantee, conventional MBSs had higher prices and lower yields than Ginnie Mae MBSs.
+From the beginning of this period through mid-March 2000, Ginnie Mae MBS yields were higher than the GSEs by nearly 10 basis points.
 The data suggest that homebuyers did not receive the full benefit of Ginnie Mae's full-faith-and-credit guarantee during this period because of this price distortion in the market, due in part to the GSEs' portfolio purchases.
 Ginnie Mae portfolio activity would address this particular technical distortion.

-In recent analysis, we applied time-series econometric methods to explain the fluctuations in yield spread between Fannie Mae and Ginnie Mae MBS over the 1994-98 period.
+In recent analysis, we applied time-series econometric methods to explain the fluctuations in yield spread between Fannie Mae and Ginnie Mae MBSs over the 1994-98 period.
 The methodology for analyzing monthly time-series data provided an empirical basis to attribute and quantify the impact of different factors on changes in the yield spread.
-The model results indicated that Ginnie Mae MBS yields would have been one or two basis points lower than yields on Fannie Mae MBS if Fannie Mae did not increase the liquidity of the MBS market through its portfolio purchases.
+The model results indicated that Ginnie Mae MBS yields would have been one or two basis points lower than yields on Fannie Mae MBSs if Fannie Mae did not increase the liquidity of the MBS market through its portfolio purchases.